frnandu/diypowerflow/README.md

 It gets its values from MQTT topics and uses websockets for pushing the values into the client interface.

+It includes a solar kwh prediction mechanism which flexible solar panels configuration.
+It bases on Yr.no and darksky.net API forecasts.

 I currently use MPP PCM60x charger (Solar), [Batrium BMS](https://www.batrium.com/) with a Shunt (Powerwall) and two SDM120 meters (House & Grid), and a raspberry PI to get the values from all those components and post them to MQTT.